Brick Water Repellents

 Because they soak into the brick and mortar, sunlight has a tough time breaking them down.
 Check the label on your product to see what chemicals it contains.
 If it's a film-forming sealant, think long and hard before applying it to your brick.

-IMPORTANT INSTALLATION TIPS: When you go to apply a silane-siloxane water repellent you'll want a helper and a backpack leaf blower.
+The best way to apply a brick sealer is with a helper and a backpack leaf blower.

 Read the label on the water repellent as they often say once they cure you can't put on a second coat.
 Some can cure in as little as 15 or 20 minutes.